trambarhq/relaks-media-capture-example/README.md

 When the user finally clicks the **Stop** button, the status becomes `captured`.

 The prop `liveVideo` contains a [`MediaStream`](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream) object.
 It represents the live input from the camera.
-When attached to a `<video />` as its [`srcObject`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/srcObject), the element will show the camera input. `liveVideo` will change when the user select a different camera.
+When attached to a `<video />` as its [`srcObject`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/srcObject), the element will show the video feed. `liveVideo` will change when the user select a different camera.
 It could also change when the user rotate the device.

 `capturedVideo` and `capturedImage` are the end results of the media capturing operation.
 The latter is used as a video element's "poster".